zamoose/hgv-old/CONTRIBUTING.md

 ## Comments ##

 Comment on any GitHub issue, open or closed.
 The only guidelines here are to be friendly and welcoming.
-If you see that a question has been asked and you think you know the answer, don't wait!
+If you see that a question has been asked and you think you know the answer, feel free to respond.
+No need to wait!

 ## Pull Requests